tetris245/ULTRAbc/README.md

 Changes for future version

 * Added an option in GUI - Special Modes to extend the Silent Mode to the BC safeword
+* Improved the enabled No-Escape mode by preventing to disable it when you are bound